nliulab/HRnV-Calc/README.md

 For RRI inputs, this section will not be avaible, as the sampling rate does not affect the analysis on RRI.
 HRnV-Calc will assign one of the default rates to the input.

-#### Record ID Extraction
+#### Patient ID Extraction
-By default, HRnV-Calc will use the full file name (e.g., Demo_NSR16786.txt) of the input as record ID to store and display analysis results.
+By default, HRnV-Calc will use the full file name (e.g., Demo_NSR16786.txt) of the input as patient ID to store and display analysis results.
 Users may customize the ID extraction by specifying the prefix and postfix of the input file.
-For example, as shown in the figure above and all subsequent figures, record ID 'NSR16786' can be extracted from the file name by specifying the prefix to be 'Demo_' and postfix to be '.txt'.
+For example, as shown in the figure above and all subsequent figures, patient ID 'NSR16786' can be extracted from the file name by specifying the prefix to be 'Demo_' and postfix to be '.txt'.

 #### Cofirmation Window
 Once the input files and all settings in the Data Loader are properly configured, users may click on `Next` to proceed to the next step.
 A confirmation window will be displayed to let users double check on the settings made in the Data Loader.
 If it is necessary to change any setting, clicking `Back` will bring up the Data Loader agian.
 The `Confirm` button will bring up the [QRS Detection and Edits (QDE) Viewer](#qrs-detection-and-edits-qde-viewer) for ECG inputs or [HR<sub>n</sub>V<sub>m</sub>  Setting Viewer ](#hrnvm-setting-viewer) for RRI inputs.